rsdoiel/ws/README.md

 A light weight webserver suitable for static web content development.

 *ws* supports basic _http_ and _https_ (via TLS) protocols.
 It does not support _SPDY_ or _http2_ protocols.
 It does not support PHP, Perl, Python, etc. It is a static content webserver.

 # USAGE

 ## http support

 Make sure _ws_ is your path.
 To run for basic _http_ service change to the directory you wish to serve and type _ws_ at the command prompt.
+Example -

 ```shell
     cd public_html
     ws
 ```

-You see a stream of log information with the webserver starting and about any requests received.
-The default port is 8000.
+When _ws_ starts up you'll some configuration information and the URL that it is listening for.
+Notice the default port is 8000 so you need to include that part in your URL too.
+If your machine was named _example.local_ then you the URL might look like "http://example.local:8000".
+Point your web browser at the URL you see for your system.
+When the web browser connections you should see a stream of log information.
+The stream of text will continue as long as you continue to have requests to the server until you shutdown _ws_.
+To shutdown _ws_ you can press the "ctrl" key and letter "c".
+This will kill the process and shutdown your web server.

+You don't have to run _ws_ with the defaults.
 You can specity a different document root with the _-docroot_ option.
 Here is an example of telling _ws_ to use the */www* directory for the document root.

 ```shell
     ws -docroot=/www
 ```

 You can also pass these setting via your operating system's environment.
 Here is an example of configuration the above setting in a Bash script.

 ```shell